ecg-icas/icas/src/source/campaign-overview.rst

 The status the campaign currently has.
 It can be any value from the list in :ref:`campaign_status_overview`.
 You can set only one of the user-controlled states *ACTIVE*, *PAUSED* or *DELETED*. *DELETED* is a final state.

-.. _campaign_linkedads:

-Campaign linked ads
-"""""""""""""""""""

-A *linkedAd* defines an ad in the context of a particular campaign, with possible overrides for certain campaign-level properties (budgets, cpc, ...).
-This construction makes ads into mere data containers, and can allow for an ad to be linked to multiple campaigns (future plans).
-A campaign without linkedAds is an empty campaign, which is a valid scenario.
-See :ref:`campaign_linkedads_overview` for more info.

 .. _campaign_budgets:

 Campaign budgets